 - coordinating and overseeing the calculation of Solvency II technical provisions; - ensuring the appropriateness of the methodologies and underlying models used as well as the assumptions made in the calculation of technical provisions; - informing the Board of the reliability and adequacy of the calculation of technical provisions; - expressing an opinion on the overall underwriting policy; - expressing an opinion on the adequacy of reinsurance arrangements; and - contributing to the effective implementation of the risk management system including capital requirements and the ORSA process.

 B.7.
 OUTSOURCING

-PAMIA has in place an outsourcing policy which is directed at outsourced material business activities - functions which are important or critical to PAMIA's business.
+PAMIA has in place an outsourcing policy, which is directed at services or activities, which are particularly important or critical to PAMIA's business (material business activities).